calaldees/blog/rants/you_have_the_internet__no_excuses.md

 Has "access to information" eradicated class inequality.
 No.

-I was 15 years old and trying to program in Pascal - no books - no network/people
+When I was 15 years old, I tried to program in Pascal - no books - no network of people.
+Just a few friends at school and access to magazines.

 Why are there people that are starting degree programs and have never written a line of code?
 You would not start an art degree if you'rd never picked up a paintbrush.